 Rinse well with water once you are satisfied the bleach has been effective for mold removal.

 How To Remove Mold From Shower Caulking With Vinegar

-While bleach is the go-to for mold removal, affected areas of shower caulk may need more help.
-Try this cleaning hack using vinegar!
+While bleach is the go-to for mold removal, affected areas of silicone caulk may need more help.
+Try this cleaning hack using distilled white vinegar!

 Step 1: Pour vinegar into a spray bottle